 Meanwhile . . . the Cash Register, which for many of you will dredge up memories of the corner drug store as a reminder that the register itself has become obsolete.
 But before the cash register, there was, according to the 1870's businessman James Ritty, a tendency for the store clerks and employees to dip their fingers into the till without detection.
 Mr Ritty is credited with the first register, with the simple pretective feature of a high-pitched bell that rang each time the till was opened.
 Problem solved.

 The reality of the arrival of toilet paper is linked as much to civility and comfort as it is to basic hygiene.
 And how, coincidently, those cultures with a scarcity of this commodity are also those cultures of an equatorial southern hemisphere where bacteria thrives, and communicable diseases are far more prevalent.

-The Albany Perforated Wrapping Paper Company was the result of a patents by Zeth Wheeler in 1871.
+The Albany Perforated Wrapping Paper Company was the result of a patent by Zeth Wheeler in 1871.
 Offering the product in a convenient roll of perforated sheets,wrapped in plain brown paper.
-So this marks the beginning of a product that has not changed nor been improved upon (beyond the options and varieties of softness), and a marked departure from the former single 2" x 3" sheets appearing historically from the earliest mention in China 1391.
+So this marks the beginning of a product that has not changed nor been improved upon (beyond the options and varieties of softness and scent), and a marked departure from the former single 2" x 3" sheets appearing historically from the earliest mention in China 1391.